Zenoll

 How to Test for Intent

-Stop filling your pipeline with "interested" leads.
-It gives you a false sense of security and wastes your time.
 Be ruthless in qualifying for genuine intent.
-A smaller pipeline filled with high-intent prospects is infinitely more valuable than a large pipeline filled with polite curiosity.
-It is the only way to build a predictable revenue engine.
+A smaller pipeline of high-intent prospects is infinitely more valuable than a large one filled with polite curiosity.